mocks-server/website/docs/configuration-rest-api.md

 ## REST API

-The server includes a REST API that allows to change dinamically the current behavior, change delay time, and another [Mocks Server options](configuration-command-line-arguments.md) .
+The main distribution includes the [plugin-admin-api plugin](https://www.npmjs.com/package/@mocks-server/plugin-admin-api), which provides a REST API that allows to change dinamically the current behavior, change delay time, and another [Mocks Server options](configuration-options.md) .

 This is __very useful when running acceptance tests, as you can change the behavior of the api__ simply with a request in your tests `before` method.